lindaxeva/datablix/README.md

 Use only fictional, approved, or non-confidential information.

-Do not upload confidential user information or private project files to the public application.
+Do not upload confidential stakeholder information or private project files to the public application.